mjkaul/3033w/errata.md

 ---

 - p.
+1 – the dates for TED and deck assignments should be switched: the TED row is due on 10/1; the deck and deck speech rows are due on 10/8
+- p.
 11 – unnecessary space between “less-” and “conscious”
 - p.
 22 – change the en dash to an em dash in bullet two of the “Be positive and polite” section
 - p.
 33 – inconsistent spacing between “2” and “3” in both instances